10 healthy gut-foods you should be eating

 This green spear-shaped vegetable works as a prebiotic, as it contains high amounts of a certain fibre that feeds healthy bacteria such as bifidobacteria and lactobacilli.
 It’s also high in B vitamins, zinc and antioxidants.
 Grilled or roasted, asparagus pairs well alongside proteins such as salmon, steak or chicken.

 Not only is this exotic fruit delicious, it also contains an enzyme called bromelain, which aids digestion and is also an effective remedy against cold and flu-like symptoms.
 Studies have suggested that bromelain reduces the secretion of inflammatory cytokines that can damage the gut lining.
-Fresh pineapple is recommended over pineapple juice which often contains added sugars and preservatives.
+Fresh pineapple is recommended over store-bought pineapple juice which often contains added sugars and preservatives.

 Not only are onions super flavourful and versatile but they are also an excellent source of prebiotics and contain quercetin, a plant pigment that has powerful antioxidant and anti-inflammatory properties.
 Onions also contain chromium which helps to balance blood sugar levels and vitamin C, another strong antioxidant that boosts immunity and protects against infections.

 Raw garlic is a powerful anti-microbial and anti-bacterial, therefore it’s no surprise that it is often referred to as ‘nature’s antibiotic’.
 Garlic is packed with tons of nutrients such as vitamin B6, vitamin C, selenium, as well as inulin, which feeds our good gut bacteria.
 Add raw garlic to dips such as guacamole, hummus and homemade dressings.

 5. Bone broth